rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     -   ![In the Get a subscription blade, the Display name is Production.
 In the Choose an offer blade, PROD-Offer-1 is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image90.png "Get a subscription and Choose an offer blades")

-24. You will need to Refresh the window to start using the new Subscription.
+24. You will need to Refresh the window to start using the new Subscription

     ![Under the Subscription created message, the Refresh button is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image91.png "Subscription created message")

-25. Once the portal refreshes, click **More Services \> Subscriptions.**
+25. Once the portal refreshes, click **More Services \> Subscriptions**

     ![In the Azure Stack window, More Services is selected, and under General, Subscriptions is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image92.png "Azure Stack window")